Take a moment and imagine cutting your carbohydrate intake by 90 percent. It sounds incredibly challenging, but it is still possible.

 Avoid special products:

-Low-carbohydrate products such as chocolate, sweets, pasta and bread often use all kinds of deceptive marketing, while in reality it is junk food.
+Low-carbohydrate products such as chocolate, sweets, pasta, and bread often use deceptive marketing while it is junk food.

 Try to avoid:

 This is what you should not eat with low carbohydrates: foods full of sugar and starch.